anuket-project/anuket-specifications/doc/tech/approach.md

 <a name="5.1.1.2"></a>
 #### 5.1.1.2 Specific topics to be included in the Networking Scope
-To address the concern areas detailed above the specific topics listed below will be covered under Networking.The list below does not pretend to be complete.
+To address the concern areas detailed above the specific topics listed below will be covered under Networking.
+The list below does not pretend to be complete.
 It will be a subject to modifications as a result of the community discussion.

 •	Network connectivity for L3 tenants, GWs, SDS, etc

 •	Spine-Leaf Architecture ( 3 Tier or 5 Tier CLOS architecture )

-•	Automation of the located Fabric ( Programmable Fabric )
+•	Automation of the programmable newtorking fabric

-•	Variety of Underlay protocols that can be used as a transport layer within the Fabric
+•	Variety of Underlay protocols that can be used as a transport layer within the physical fabric

 •	Variety of Overlay protocols